-This is to certify that this research proposal entitled the effect of alcoholism on the discipline of the youth in Mbarara district has been completed under my supervision and approval.
+This piece of work entitled alcoholism and discipline of the youth in lira Municipality has been completed under my supervision and approval as a supervisor and is ready for submission for açademic award of a degree of public administration and management.

 Signature.....

-MR. MIKE ODONG
+MR. MIKE ODONGO